 InnoDB indexes are

-records are stored in the leaf pages of the tree.
-The default
+are stored in the leaf pages of the tree.
+The default size of an

-for future insertions and updates of the index records.
+future insertions and updates of the index records.
 If index

 records are inserted in a sequential order (ascending or

 descending), the resulting index pages are about 15/16 full.
 If

-records are inserted in a random order, the pages are from
+records are inserted in a random order, the pages are from 1/2 to

 factor of an index page drops below 1/2,

-configuration option before creating the instance.
+configuration option prior to initializing the MySQL instance.

-Once the page size for a MySQL instance is set, you cannot change
+Once the page size for an instance is defined, you cannot change

 A MySQL instance using a particular

 size cannot use data files or log files from an instance that uses